JosafatSolis/collect.io_remote/collect-io-remote/README.md

 1. The card's title's lenght is maximum 25 characters.
 2. There are 2 domains to be used: collectio.site y collection.space
 3. The code of the card can be followed by a description, in cases where the data is already stored in the Local Storage.
+4. The type of data that can be retrieved is:
+- Text
+- Number
+- Date
+- Boolean
+- Options